engrit-illinois/Get-AppSupersedence/README.md

 When such a TS is deployed to Software Center, the TS can fail to run, throwing a very cryptic and difficult to troubleshoot error: `The software could not be found on any servers at this time.`.
 This error may also be generic, caused by other issues such as problems with a referenced app's revision history being too large, or invalid.

-Take a list of application names and outputs all supersence chains of those apps.
+Takes a list of application names and outputs all supersence chains of those apps.
 Can take the following:
 - An array of strings, representing the names of the applications.
 - A string representing the name of a TS.
 Application names are pulled from the application references used by that TS.
 - A string representing the name of a collection.
 Application names are pulled from the application deployments to that collection.